 We estimate that the cost to construct Phase 1 of the Sabine Pass LNG receiving terminal will be approximately \$900 million to \$950 million, before financing costs.
 We estimate that the cost to construct Phase 2 - Stage 1 will be approximately \$500 million to \$550 million, before financing costs.
 These cost estimates are subject to change due to such items as cost overruns, change orders, delays in construction, increased component and material costs, escalation of labor costs and increased spending to maintain the construction schedule.
-As of October 31, 2006, Sabine Pass LNG had paid \$531.1 million and \$46.3 million of Phase 1 and Phase 2 - Stage 1 construction costs, respectively.
-In order to finance the remaining construction expenditures, Sabine Pass funded a construction account in November 2006 with \$886.7 million of the proceeds from the issuance of \$2,032 million of its senior secured notes, which we refer to as the Sabine Pass LNG notes.
+As of December 31, 2006, Sabine Pass LNG had paid \$579.1 million and \$53.8 million of Phase 1 and Phase 2 - Stage 1 construction costs, respectively.
+The remaining construction expenditures will be funded from a construction account established in November 2006 with \$886.7 million of the proceeds from the issuance of \$2,032 million of its senior secured notes, which we refer to as the Sabine Pass LNG notes.
 Please read "Indebtedness" for more information about the Sabine Pass LNG notes and, among other things, the restricted payment requirements imposed on Sabine Pass LNG by the indenture governing the Sabine Pass LNG notes.

-Business Strategies
+Business Objectives

 Our primary business objectives are to complete construction of the Sabine Pass LNG receiving terminal and, thereafter, to generate stable cash flows sufficient to pay the initial quarterly distribution to our unitholders and, over time and upon satisfaction of these objectives, to increase our quarterly cash distribution.
-We intend to achieve these objectives by executing the following strategies: